UCLALibrary/fester/README.md

 ## Debugging with Eclipse IDE

+You can run a development instance of Fester with debugging turned on by typing the following within the project root:

+    mvn -Pdebug test
 Development instances are configured to accept remote debugger connections on port `5555`.

 To debug Fester with [Eclipse IDE](https://www.eclipse.org/eclipseide/):